When your partner loves booze more than they love you

 Rosie* felt like this when her husband developed alcoholism: “It was an awful feeling, to realise that your partner’s absolute first priority is alcohol, and you are no longer what they want most.
 Being made to feel like second in the pecking order, so to speak, created a wide range of emotions.
 I would alternate between feeling incredibly angry to almost overwhelmingly sad.
 One moment I would want to shake Sam*, my husband, violently and demand that he stop treating me so badly, and then there’d be other times when I just wanted to go to bed in a darkened room, and pray that I would never wake up.”

 Rosie is, of course, not the only person in the UK to experience such powerful feelings.
+Many experience depression, loneliness and a diminished mood.
 Every year, thousands of people with partners who abuse alcohol find being made to feel second best is enough to make them seriously consider leaving the relationship.

 Family breakdown affecting children